Plantar fasciitis vs plantar fasciosis

 We all got together this morning at Myfootshop.com for coffee and discussion regarding products and conditions.
 Since plantar fasciitis is such a common problem, we've been spending a few weeks on the topic.
 Part of the discussion this morning focused on the differences between acute and chronic plantar fasciitis, also known as plantar fasciitis and plantar fasciosis.

 The language of medicine can be confusing to many folks, but like any other language, when you break the big words down into their component parts, the language starts to make sense.
-In the language of medicine, the root forms, prefixes and suffixes all take on significant meaning.
-For instance, the suffix 'itis' always refers to a condition that include inflammation.
+In the language of medicine, the root forms, prefixes, and suffixes all take on significant meaning.
+For instance, the suffix 'itis' always refers to a condition that includes inflammation.
 Think bronchitis or appendicitis.
 The suffix 'osis', on the other hand, refers to a non-inflamed state of being.
 Think tuberculosis or sarcoidosis.

 In cases of plantar heel pain, the most common term used to describe the inflammation at the insertion of the plantar fascia is the term plantar fasciitis.
-Plantar fasciitis is used to described the acute, inflamed state.
+Plantar fasciitis is used to describe the acute, inflamed state.
 Studies have proven that after a period of time, typically months, the inflammation associated with plantar fasciitis fades.
 Tissue biopsies of the plantar fascia and surrounding soft tissue show no inflammation.
 In cases of long term plantar fasciitis, the more appropriate term used to describe the condition would be plantar fasciosis.

 Plantar fasciosis - treatment by a restart of the inflammatory process